The Cat Who...: Main characters

-James Mackintosh Qwilleran, or Qwill as his friends call him, is the main human character in the books.
+James Mackintosh Qwilleran is the main human character in the books.
 Qwilleran (Qwill to his friends) is a man who goes from late forties to mid fifties over the course of the series.
 He is often described as looking melancholy or brooding, but he is witty and enjoyable company.
 His most distinguishing feature is his "luxuriant moustache."

 "Kao K’o-Kung" is the full name of the Siamese cat who is almost always referred to as Koko.
 He is named after a 13th-century Chinese artist whose name is usually written in modern Pinyin as Gao Kegong.
 He has the appearance of a prize-winning show-cat and an obstinate attitude toward anything he does not like.

 Yum Yum is also Siamese, and had a troubled past.
 Yum Yum is named after a character in the opera The Mikado by Gilbert and Sullivan who is also the ward of a man named Ko-Ko.
 Yum Yum is described as being smaller than Koko, and far more affectionate.
 Her beautiful violet-blue eyes are slightly crossed.